flowscode/flowscode/README.md

 - 👋 Hi, I’m Flow
 - 👀 I’m interested in anything Devops
-- 🌱 I’m currently learning everything to do with Devops (and JAVA, just so I have a better understanding of the big picture)
+- 🌱 I’m currently learning everything to do with Devops (and JAVA/SQL, just so I have a better understanding of the big picture)

 <!---
 flowscode/flowscode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.